007 MAGAZINE - The World's Foremost James Bond Resource!

 Everything or Nothing newspaper ad

 The stylish quad-crown poster which accompanied the limited theatrical release of Everything Or Nothing (2012) was painted by London-based artist James Hart Dyke, who in 2009 had been given unparalleled access to produce a series of behind-the-scenes paintings for an exhibition called ‘A Year With MI6’ to mark the centenary of the Secret Intelligence Service.
-It was an exhibition of this work in 2011 that brought him to the attention of James Bond producers Michael G. Wilson and Barbara Broccoli who commissioned him to reinterpret the Bond posters of the 1960s and 1970s, and to capture all six James Bonds for a special painting to celebrate the 50th Anniversary.
+It was an exhibition of this work in 2011 that brought him to the attention of James Bond producers Michael G. Wilson & Barbara Broccoli who commissioned him to reinterpret the Bond posters of the 1960s and 1970s, and to capture all six James Bonds for a special painting to celebrate the 50th Anniversary.
 An exhibition of James Hart Dyke's James Bond artwork at the Mount Street Gallery in London's Mayfair was presented in collaboration with EON Productions and ran from late October to early November 2012.

 James Hart Dyke James Bond project exhibition a the Mount Street Gallery